AlvieTheGreat/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 10:changes the working directory to the previous one script 11:lists all files even the hidden files in the current directory and the parent directory and the /boot directory(in this order) in long format script 12:prints the type of the file named iamafile
+script 10:changes the working directory to the previous one script 11:lists all files even the hidden files in the current directory and the parent directory and the /boot directory(in this order) in long format script 12:prints the type of the file named iamafile script 13:creates a symbolic link to /bin/ls named __ls__.link should be created in the current working directory script 14:creates a script that copies all the HTML files from the current working directory to the parent working directory but only copies files that didnot exist in the parent of the working directory or were newer than the versions in the parent of the working directory